innovationOUtside/ouseful_jupyterlite_utils/README.md

 """
 ```

+The `requests` package doesn't work out of the can, but here's a way round it for now... [*Making the Python requests module work in Pyodide*](https://bartbroere.eu/2021/11/05/pyodide-requests/) and [`bartbroere/pyodide-requests`](https://github.com/bartbroere/pyodide-requests).

 This package is based on various handy tricks collected from various sources.
 ### Load in file from remote URL